holgerBerger/hpc-workspace/admin-guide.md

 this is default, and enables code to use ```setuid()``` in the code.
 If this is not set, code uses ```libcap``` to change capabilities.
-This allows a finer privilege controll, but does not work on all filesystems, e.g.
+This allows a finer privilege control, but does not work on all filesystems, e.g.
 NFS and Lustre are known not to work.
 It works on local filesystems like ext4, so it could be used for single hosts.